Land recycling: Environmental justice

 The concern for contamination of new occupants of a redeveloped brownfield is a concern.
-Communities of color and low income are disproportionately affected by pollution and brownfield sites offer a higher risk to the communities surrounding them.
+Communities of color and low-income communities are disproportionately affected by pollution and brownfield sites offer a higher risk to the communities surrounding them.
 Many suggest that brownfield programs are a good alternative to the Superfund Act, but the standards of cleanup need to be highly considered in order to avoid future contamination.

 Environmental-liability risks

-Although recent changes in some country's federal laws provide some liability relief to new purchasers of contaminated properties, the law remains very complex and many state laws still have strict liability covering real property.
+Although recent changes in some countries' federal laws provide some liability relief to new purchasers of contaminated properties, the law remains very complex and many state laws still have strict liability covering real property.
 Thus, in many cases, any current or past property owner can potentially be legally and financially liable regardless of who is responsible for contamination.
 This liability web continues to throw a chill on many brownfield projects even in the presence of regulatory reforms designed to encourage redevelopment.
 A common belief among many brownfield owners is that it is less risky and cheaper to abandon or “mothball” a facility than to conduct a site assessment that could trigger large cleanup costs and potential liability.